sridhar-rg/crispr-design-depletion-dnaseq/README.md

 2. In argi-genomics applications (e.g. plant genotyping), researchers would like to study the variants in the functional parts of plant genomes.
 Plant genomes are generally larger and less than 5% of their genome is functional.
 WES is a viable alternative, but may require the design and synthesis of probes (and the expenses that come with it)
 3. The study of gene regulation in animal genomes is another example where 10-20% of the genome requires additional focus

+The question we are trying to answer here is: *Knowing what we would like to sequence at higher depth, can we use CRISPRs to remove undesirable data at its source (the sequencing library)*